-Mr. Potato Head is a smart addition to your speech therapy room.
-This toy is a fan favorite because it’s a crowd pleaser and is so versatile!
+Potato Head is a smart addition to your speech therapy room.
+This toy is a fan favorite because it’s a crowd-pleaser and is so versatile!
+It is easy to incorporate many language goals while playing with this fan favorite.

 1. Labeling & Object Function of Body Parts